a journal of critical literary studies

 Journal History and Awards

 Since its foundation in 1974, College Literature has been one of the premier literary studies journals in North America.
 Consistently innovative, it pioneered the uptake of theoretical approaches to literature in the 1980s, and led debates around the corporatization of the university in the 1990s and the 2000s.
 In becoming increasingly more comparative and international in scope over the last two decades, the journal has anticpated the contemporary interest in globalization and thinking transnationally.
+The journal is published in partnership with Johns Hopkins University Press.

 College Literature is a member of the Council of Editors of Learned Journals, and has won numerous awards, including Best Special Issue (2006) and the Phoenix Award for Significant Editorial Acheivement (1991).